vidur2/ghpMathCode/README.md

 Repo to store all ghp math code

 ## Structure
 Each folder is a different problem solution.
 Its kind of disorganized right now, but I hope to add READMEs for all of the problems.
+Final Project code is also included